DexWRLD/Windows-11-CyberSec-Setup/Guides/WSL2_Setup.md

-# Let's create the WSL2_Setup.md file with adjusted markdown syntax

-## Installing Windows Subsystem for Linux (WSL2) on Windows 11
+# Installing Windows Subsystem for Linux (WSL2) on Windows 11

 WSL2 enables running Linux distributions directly on Windows.
 Follow the steps below to install WSL2 and set up Kali Linux or Ubuntu.

-### Step 1: Enable WSL and Virtual Machine Feature
+## Step 1: Enable WSL and Virtual Machine Feature

 1. Open **PowerShell** as Administrator.